powerpak/pathospot-compare/README-vagrant-aws.md

     $ sed -i -e $'/-----BEGIN/s/.*\t//' ~/.aws/default.pem
     $ sed -i -e $'/-----END/s/\t.*//' ~/.aws/default.pem

-...and a security group—we'll call it `allow-ssh`—that allows inbound SSH traffic.
-Here, we allow traffic from any IP address, but you could choose a narrower range, if you know your public IP address.
+...and a security group—we'll call it `allow-ssh-http`—that allows inbound SSH and HTTP traffic.
+Here, we allow traffic from any IP address (`0.0.0.0/0`), but you can (and should) specify a narrower range, if you know your public IP address.

-    $ aws ec2 create-security-group --group-name allow-ssh \
+    $ aws ec2 create-security-group --group-name allow-ssh-http \
-        --description "allows all inbound SSH traffic"
+        --description "allows all inbound SSH and HTTP traffic"
-    $ aws ec2 authorize-security-group-ingress --group-name allow-ssh \
+    $ aws ec2 authorize-security-group-ingress --group-name allow-ssh-http \
         --protocol tcp --port 22 --cidr 0.0.0.0/0
+    $ aws ec2 authorize-security-group-ingress --group-name allow-ssh-http \
+        --protocol tcp --port 80 --cidr 0.0.0.0/0

 Finally, you can boot and provision your AWS EC2 machine with Vagrant.